Wedding Photography at Arnos Vale Cemetery, Bristol

 A part of the day that happens quite naturally and without orchestration is the congratulations…

-As soon as the confetti settles, friends and family want to say their best wishes to the couple – this is one of my favourite times of the day, particularly at Arnos Vale.
-It’s a lovely time where your photographer should strive to capture precious moments and the essence of relationships between those present.
+As soon as the confetti settles, friends and family want to say their best wishes to the couple.
+This is one of my favourite times of the day, particularly at Arnos Vale.
+It’s a lovely time when your photographer should strive to capture precious moments and the essence of relationships between those present.

-I think the groom’s knowing look to my camera makes this cheeky congratulatory wedding photo.
+The groom’s knowing look at my camera makes this a cheeky congratulatory wedding photo.

-Taken from behind the bride, this hug shows off her hair and back of the dress perfectly.
-Other guests milling around give a good sense of occasion too.
+Taken from behind the bride, this hug perfectly shows off her hair and the back of the dress.
+Other guests milling around also give a good sense of occasion.

 Post-Ceremony Posed Group Photos

-Both the Spielman Centre and Anglican Chapel are perfect for posed group shots after the ceremony.
+The Spielman Centre and Anglican Chapel are perfect for posed group shots after the ceremony.
 I try to photograph a group shot of everyone first.
-It makes it easier to break it down into smaller groups and announce what will happen whilst everyone is listening.
+It makes it easier to break it down into smaller groups and announce what will happen while everyone listens.

-The entire wedding party standing on the steps outside Arnos Vale’s Spielman Centre.
+The entire wedding party was standing on the steps outside Arnos Vale’s Spielman Centre.

-Interesting composition gives the photo a different perspective to show off the centre’s magnificent columns.
+An interesting composition gives the photo a different perspective and shows off the centre’s magnificent columns.

 The Couple’s Posed Photos & a Chance to Explore